publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/schV/m__us_usc_t33_s2343.md

             After receiving a report on a project study from a panel of experts under this section and before entering a final record of decision for the project, the Chief of Engineers shall consider any recommendations contained in the report and prepare a written response for any recommendations adopted or not adopted.

-        (2) __Public availability and transmittal to Congress__
+        (2) __Public availability and submission to Congress__

-        After receiving a report on a project study from a panel of experts under this section, the Chief of Engineers shall—
+        After receiving a report on a project study from a panel of experts under this section, the Chief of Engineers shall make available to the public, including on the Internet, and submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives—

+            (A) a copy of the report not later than 7 days after the date on which the report is delivered to the Chief of Engineers; and

-            (A) make a copy of the report and any written response of the Chief of Engineers on recommendations contained in the report available to the public by electronic means, including the Internet; and
+            (B) a copy of any written response of the Chief of Engineers on recommendations contained in the report not later than 3 days after the date on which the response is delivered to the Chief of Engineers.

+        (3) __Inclusion in project study__

-            (B) transmit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a copy of the report, together with any such written response, on the date of a final report of the Chief of Engineers or other final decision document for the project study.
+            A report on a project study from a panel of experts under this section and the written response of the Chief of Engineers shall be included in the final decision document for the project study.

     (g) __Costs__